cr4yfish/cr4yfish/README.md

 - Figma / Claude Design

 No, I didn't bot my GitHub Repo.
+I work a lot.
 The repo number & commits late 2025 are inflated though from some of my auto-coding-agent tests.